 Join a club or group.
 There are clubs and groups for various interests, from sports and fitness to arts and crafts to social causes.
 Joining a club or group is a good idea to meet new people who share your interests.

 Volunteer for Events Many hobby-related events, such as marathons or art exhibitions, require volunteers.
-Volunteering allows you to provide to the community and will enable you to meet people who share your passion.
+Volunteering allows you to contribute to the community and to meet people who share your passion.

 Be Open and Approachable When you attend hobby-related events or classes, be open to meeting new people.
 Strike up conversations, ask questions, and show genuine interest in others’ experiences.